kenanwang/kenanwang.github.io/resources.md

 The theoretical possibilities of LLM agents, and the proof point of coding agents is creating an explosion of interest in AI agent technology.
 This [Language Agents tutorial](https://language-agent-tutorial.github.io/) provides a good foundation from which to distinguish what is real from what is hype.

-Lastly this AI technology is powerful and will reshape society in good ways and bad.
+Lastly, AI technology is powerful and will reshape society in good ways and bad.
 Most thinking on AI ethics is shallow, [Vervaeke](https://a.co/d/74PrAf2) is anything but.